pulsepointinc/node-release/README.md

 * **projectPath**
     * required project path on file system
 * **buildPromise**
-    * required function that either performs a sync build or a returns a promise to perform a build
+    * required function that is supplied an object with a ```releaseVersion``` property and either performs a sync build or a returns a promise to perform a build
 * **postReleasePromise**
-    * optional function that performs post-release tasks, such as pushing artifacts to binary/maven repositories
+    * optional function that is supplied an object with a ```releaseVersion``` property and performs post-release tasks, such as pushing artifacts to binary/maven repositories
 * **releaseVersion**
     * optional release version string (automatically selected otherwise)
 * **nextDevVersion**